 Step 3.
 Assemble everything in a large bowl, top with dressing and enjoy!

-- Serving: If serving as a main dish, it makes 4 servings.
-Serves 6-8 as a side salad.
+- If you’re serving as a main dish, this makes 4 servings It serves 6-8 as a side salad.

-- To further stretch recipe, add an additional 1 cup of cooked wild rice.
-If adding 3 cups rice, the recipe will serve 6 as a main dish.
+- To further stretch the recipe, you can add an additional 1 cup of cooked wild rice, in which case it will serve 6 as a main dish.

 For the Salad